 If you have a weakened immune system, your COVID-19 vaccine may not work as well for you.
 But there is no extra risk in getting it.

 COVID-19 vaccine testing and evidence

-The Pfizer/BioNTech vaccine has been tested on people aged 16 and older.
+The Moderna vaccine has been tested on people aged 18 and older.

-In clinical trials, the vaccine reduced the risk of people getting COVID-19 by 95%.
-Results also show that the Pfizer/BioNTech vaccine works well in adults of any age.
+In clinical trials, the vaccine reduced the risk of people getting COVID-19 by 94%.
+Results also show the Moderna vaccine works well in adults of any age.

 This content was fact checked by vaccine experts working in Ireland.

 Last updated: 6 May 2021 at 5.30pm